rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 error RMRKBaseRequiredForParts()
 ```

-Attempting to add a asset entry with `Part`s, without setting the `Base` address
+Attempting to add an asset entry with `Part`s, without setting the `Base` address